Clerbout-Francois/Holonomic_robot_for_education/README.md

 ![alt text](https://github.com/Clerbout-Francois/Holonomic_robot_for_education/blob/main/images_holonomic_robot_for_education/Explanation_1.png?raw=true)

-_Figure 26 : Capture d'écran de l'initialisation des variables d'état du serveur local._
+_Figure 26 : Initialization of constants._

 Here, we initialise variables of type int which we will use later to give instructions to each motor.
 You can see that we send two instructions to each motor : one for the direction of rotation (pins 32, 0, 26 and 2) and one for the value of the motor rotation (33, 4, 27 and 15).
 This is why we have to declare 8 pins as outputs (OUTPUT), 2 per motor, which means that we will "write" values to these pins.